-iPhone ringtones are M4R files which are different from other ringtones.
+iPhone's ringtones are M4R files which are different from other ringtones.
 They have M4R file name extensions with data encoding in the MPEG-4 codec while other ringtone files are usually in MP3 file container.
 The iPhone ringtones also have a different sound spectrum that other ringtones do.
-If you want to make iPhone ringtone from other file format, you have to first convert the file to M4R.
+If you want to make iPhone ringtone from an other file format, you have to first convert the file to M4R.

 .MP4 Versus and .M4R and .M4A File Extensions

 We know that MPEG-4 Part 14 is one of the container formats.
 There may be video, subtitle streams or audio present.
 This makes it difficult to determine if the MPEG-4 file streams are using file names that use just the extension or something else.
 Users may suffer confusion when there’s failure to playback when they thought their apps supported the MP4 format.

 Therefore, Apple has decided to use the .m4a extension to store audio files, so there's not as much confusion.
 Apps should support files in MP4 or M4A using the OS/iOS for video and audio playback.
 Lots of applications can use the MPEG-4 audio, so users can choose the extension they want when they make MPEG-4 files.

 The M4R is an extension of MP4 just like M4A.
 You can use this extension and drag it onto iTunes and the ringtone will install and be recognized automatically.
 This allows you to sync it to the iPhone with ease.
 Good news is that we can convert video (include YouTube video) to M4R iPhone ringtone.

 iPhone Ringtone Audio Specifications

 Audio codecs supported: AAC, Protected AAC, MP3, MP3 VBR, Apple Lossless, AIFF, Audible (formats 1, 2, and 3), and WAV.